paulwizviz/system-engineering/notes/security.md

 X.509 common fields are:

-* Version – which X.509 version applies to the certificate (which indicates what data the certificate must include)
+* **Version:** which X.509 version applies to the certificate (which indicates what data the certificate must include)
-* Serial number – the identity creating the certificate must assign it a serial number that distinguishes it from other certificates
+* **Serial number:** the identity creating the certificate must assign it a serial number that distinguishes it from other certificates
-* Issuer name – the name of the entity issuing the certificate (usually a certificate authority)
+* **Issuer name:** the name of the entity issuing the certificate (usually a certificate authority)
-* Validity period of the certificate – start/end date and time
+* **Validity period of the certificate:** start/end date and time
-* Subject distinguished name – the name of the identity the certificate is issued to
+* **Subject distinguished name:** the name of the identity the certificate is issued to
-* Subject public key information – the public key associated with the identity
+* **Subject public key information:** the public key associated with the identity
-* Algorithm information – the algorithm used by the issuer to sign the certificate
+* **Algorithm information:** the algorithm used by the issuer to sign the certificate
 * Extensions (optional)

 Certificate syntax ASN.1: